smelendez25/DataScience/README.md

-# DataScience
-Repo Test for Data Science Specialization
+# Data Science Specialization

-Hello People!!!
-I like to run and eat pizza and sushi!!!
+This is my repository for the Data Science Specialization, in here you can find information related with homeworks and assigments, I hope this helps the community of data scientists around the globe.